AJWest22/MS4/README.md

  - Ensure the database continues to accept new data, such as: reviews and added products

  - Ensure games added to the database by siteowner's are stored in right menu

+ - Ensure blog posts are relevent to the site's purpose

+ ### **User Stories**

+ - As a user of this site I want to find a good game from a variety of genres

+ - As a user of this site I want to be abe to find games from a variety of consoles and different generations

+ - As a user i want to know if my login was successful or not.

+ - As a user I want a easy to use, simple site.

+ - As a user I want the ability to add reviews to products

+ - As a user I want the ability to edit and delete my reviews

+ - As a user I want the ability to see my order history

+ - As a user I want my previous information such as address stored so I don't need to keep adding it

+ - As a user I want to know my payments were successfull or not